hashicorp/vault/website/source/api/secret/pki/index.html.md

 ## Read CA Certificate

 This endpoint retrieves the CA certificate *in raw DER-encoded form*.
-This is a bare endpoint that does not return a standard Vault data structure.
+This is a bare endpoint that does not return a standard Vault data structure and cannot be read by the Vault CLI.
 If `/pem` is added to the endpoint, the CA certificate is returned in PEM format.

 This is an unauthenticated endpoint.